Presto Automation Inc (PRST) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Presto Automation Inc (NASDAQ: PRST) Right Now?

-Additionally, the 36-month beta value for PRST is 1.65.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+Moreover, the 36-month beta value for PRST is 1.69.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.